desktop/desktop/.github/ISSUE_TEMPLATE/--submit-a-feature-request.md

 ---
 name: "⭐ Submit a feature request"
-about: 'Feature requests are considered based on team''s capacity '
+about: 'Feature requests are considered based on the team''s capacity. '
 title: ''
 labels: ''
 assignees: ''